-- Have your cake and eat it too (not Eat your cake and have it)
+- You can’t have your cake and eat it too (not You can’t eat your cake and have it)

 This is a popular one that tends to generate a lot of arguments every day.
-Some say it would be logical to say ‘eat your cake and have it’.
-However, ‘have your cake and eat it’ is logical because—literally—you must have your cake before you can eat it, and it’s either you continue to hold it or you eat it—not do both.
+Some say it would be logical to say ‘you can’t eat your cake and have it’.
+However, ‘you can’t have your cake and eat it’ is logical because, literally, you must have your cake before you can think of eating it, and it’s either you continue to hold it or you eat it—not do both.

-The expression means having or doing two things that are impossible to have or do together.
+The expression means you can’t have or do two things that are impossible to have or do together.
 Note that the last word (too) is optional.

 - As and when due or As and when(not As at when due or As at when )